École secondaire Étienne-Brûlé

-École secondaire Étienne-Brûlé (/fr/) is a French-language public high school located in Toronto, Ontario, Canada, named for a famous explorer.
+École secondaire Étienne-Brûlé (/fr/) is a French-language public high school located in Toronto, Ontario, Canada, named for a famous explorer of the same name.
 Part of the Conseil scolaire Viamonde, the school serves the French population of the Greater Toronto Area (GTA).

-It is featured in the NFB documentary Une école sans frontières (A School Without Borders) by Nadine Valcin.
+It is featured in the NFB documentary Une école sans frontières (A School Without Borders) by Nadine Valcin and the third season of reality TV show Comment devenir adulte.

 History

 In 1969, École secondaire Étienne-Brûlé was founded.
-It was part of the Conseil scolaire de district du Centre-Sud-Ouest during the end of the 2000s. Étienne-Brûlé is currently the only public secular French-language secondary school in the North York region, and the only Conseil Scolaire Viamonde school in Toronto offering the Advanced Placement program.
+It was part of the Conseil scolaire de district du Centre-Sud-Ouest during the late 2000s. Étienne-Brûlé is currently the only public secular French-language secondary school in the North York region, and the only Conseil Scolaire Viamonde school in Toronto offering the Advanced Placement programme.